MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/4-interacting-data.md

     In the preceding code:

-    - References to existing values for `Pizza` and `Sauce` are created by using `Find`. `Find` is an optimized method to query records by their primary key. `Find` searches the local entity graph first before it queries the database.
+    - References to existing `Pizza` and `Sauce` objects are created by using `Find`. `Find` is an optimized method to query records by their primary key. `Find` searches the local entity graph first before it queries the database.
     - The `Pizza.Sauce` property is set to the `Sauce` object.
     - An `Update` method call is unnecessary because EF Core detects that you set the `Sauce` property on `Pizza`.
     - The `SaveChanges` method instructs EF Core to persist the object changes to the database.